Estate Planning Lawyers in Tulsa, Oklahoma

 After a trust maker dies, the person who has been appointed trustee has the job of administering the trust.
 This means that the trustee is responsible for managing the trust assets and distributing them according to the instructions contained in the trust agreement.

-Trust administration is NOT a court-supervised process, yet its ultimate goal is also the transfer of assets from an individual who has died to that individual’s beneficiaries who are identified in his/her revocable living trust.
+Trust administration is not a court-supervised process, yet its ultimate goal is also the transfer of assets from an individual who has died to that individual’s beneficiaries who are identified in his/her revocable living trust.
 If a trust is not managed correctly after a death, fees and property taxes may be unnecessarily incurred by the estate without the trustees or beneficiaries even knowing what happened.
 While there are no legal requirements to use an attorney during the administration process, the most prudent course of action would be to find an experienced trust administration lawyer to help your family through the process.
-DBL Tulsa can provide this expertise.

 Estate & Probate Litigation